Eritrea: British administration

 Through the 1941 Battle of Keren, the British expelled the Italians and took over the administration of the country.
-Economically, the decade of British administration saw a significant restructuring of the Eritrean economy.
-Until 1945, the British and Americans relied on Italian equipment and skilled labor for wartime needs and to support the Allies in the Middle East.
-This economic boom, fueled by substantial Italian involvement, lasted until the end of the war.
-However, shortly after the conflict concluded, the Eritrean economy faced a combination of recession and depression that severely impacted the local urban population.
-War factories that had employed thousands were shut down, and Italians began to be repatriated.
+The decade of British administration saw significant restructuring of the Eritrean economy.
+Until 1945, the British and Americans relied on Italian equipment and skilled labor for wartime needs and Allied support in the Middle East.
+This economic boom, fueled by substantial Italian involvement, lasted until the end of the war, when the Eritrean economy faced a combination of recession and depression.
+War factories that had employed thousands shut down, and Italians began to be repatriated.
 Additionally, many small manufacturing plants established between 1936 and 1945 were forced to close due to intense competition from factories in Europe and the Middle East.

-The British placed Eritrea under British military administration until Allied forces could determine its fate.
-In the absence of agreement amongst the Allies concerning the status of Eritrea, the British administration continued for the remainder of World War II and until 1950.
+The British placed Eritrea under British military administration until Allied forces could decide its fate.
+In the absence of agreement amongst the Allies concerning Eritrea's status, the British administration continued until 1950.
 During the immediate postwar years, the British proposed that Eritrea be divided along religious community lines and annexed partly to the British colony of Sudan and partly to Ethiopia.
 After the peace treaty with Italy was signed in 1947, the United Nations sent a Commission of Enquiry to decide the fate of the colony.